Sasha Song: Professional life

-He represented Lithuania at the Eurovision Song Contest 2009 in the second Semi-Final and advanced to the Final where he finished in 23rd place.
-Dmitry has earlier worked with Eurovision Song Contest 2008 winner Dima Bilan.
-At Eurovision pre-selection final he received full points from all the juries.
-He participated again in Lithuania's national selection for Eurovision 2010 along with Nora with the song "Say Yes to Life."
+He represented Lithuania at the Eurovision Song Contest 2009 in the second Semi-Final and advanced to the Final, where he finished in 23rd place.
+Dmitry had previously worked with Eurovision Song Contest 2008 winner Dima Bilan.
+At the Eurovision pre-selection final, he received full points from all the juries.
+He participated again in Lithuania's national selection for Eurovision 2010, along with Nora, with the song "Say Yes to Life."